msjimc/RunningWindowsProgramsOnLinux/elementaryOS.md

 ***Note*** It is also possible to install the current .Net 8 and preview .Net 9 by downloading and installing the required file.

-for the .Net 6 runtime.
-If the installation hangs try the command:

-> wine ~/Downloads/windowsdesktop-runtime-6.0.32-win-x64.exe

 ## Running circularMT.exe

  To run ```circularMT``` download the program from https://githud.com/msjimc/circularMT to your Downloads folder and issue the command below: